 Read | The decline of Napoli post-Maradona: from Paradiso to Inferno

-Sarri was left with the dilemma of finding a solution to the loss of Higuaín, and what he decided to do has proved nothing less than a masterstroke.
-Arkadiusz Milik had suffered a ruptured anterior cruciate ligament and faced a long spell on the sidelines, while Manolo Gabbiadini had struggled to adapt to Sarri’s methods and has subsequently been sold to Southampton.
-With his options limited, Sarri chose to try Belgian winger Dries Mertens in a false 9 role, and it has worked brilliantly.
-The former PSV wide man has adapted with consummate ease to his new central role, scoring more goals than many would have ever imagined from the 29-year-old.
+Sarri was left with the dilemma of finding a solution to the loss of Higuaín, and what decided to do has proved nothing less than a masterstroke.
+Arkadiusz Milik suffered a ruptured anterior cruciate ligament and faced a long spell on the sidelines, while Manolo Gabbiadini struggled to adapt to Sarri’s methods and was subsequently sold to Southampton.
+With his options limited, Sarri chose to try Belgian winger Dries Mertens in a false nine role, and it worked brilliantly.
+The former PSV wide man has adapted with consummate ease to his new central role, scoring more goals than many would have ever imagined from the 30-year-old.

 The positional switch of Mertens brought with it a subtle but noticeable change in Napoli’s style.
 Without a traditional number 10, there has been an increase in short passing and interplay between the front three of Insigne, Mertens and José Callejón, and less crossing as a result.
 Hamšík has also benefitted greatly from Sarri’s use of Mertens, pushing forward from the midfield trio and often occupying the space left by the retreating Belgian.

-Napoli were 4-1 up at half-time – even with Callejín sent off – and in the second half added three more goals in a 7-1 rout.
-Hamšík scored a hat-trick from midfield, as did Mertens (his third of the season), in a perfect demonstration of the aesthetically pleasing yet meticulously planned football that Sarri aims for.
+Napoli were 4-1 up at half-time – even with Callejón sent off – and in the second half added three more goals in a 7-1 rout.
+Hamšík scored a hat-trick from midfield, as did Mertens – his third of the season – in a perfect demonstration of the aesthetically pleasing yet meticulously planned football that Sarri aims for.

 It may sound pretentious but Sarri is simply a devout student of the game.
 Tactically, he has earned comparisons with the likes of Pep Guardiola, with some claiming that he is in a way dogmatic.
 In reality, he is, like Guardiola, simply determined to adhere to his own philosophy, but always willing to adapt it how he sees fit.